finbourne/lusid-sdk-java-preview/sdk/docs/PersonsApi.md

 [EXPERIMENTAL] List Persons

-List persons which has identifier of specific identifier type&#39;s scope and code, and satisfies filter criteria.
+List persons which have identifiers of a specific identifier type&#39;s scope and code, and satisfies filter criteria.

 ### Example
 ```java